Immigration Topics Explained:

 Where do I find my priority date?

-Locating your priority date is fairly easy.
-Review the I-797 Notice of Action (I-130 Receipt Notice) that USCIS mails after they received Form I-130 for processing.
-Alternatively, you may use the Approval Notice that USCIS sends after approving the petition.
-The priority date is in the top section of the document.
-In the example below, a red circle identifies the priority date.
+Finding your priority date is straightforward.
+Check the I-797 Notice of Action (I-130 Receipt Notice) that USCIS mails after accepting the petition.
+You can also find it on the Approval Notice issued once the petition is approved.
+The priority date appears in the top section of these notices.

 I-130 approval notice with priority date to lookup visa bulletin